 • Remain in their the unit they rent until the landlord has followed the judicial eviction process, unless they are squatters with no lease.

 • Have repairs done by landlords within a reasonable timeframe once they have notified the landlord.
-In the case that landlords don't adequately respond to a tentant's requests, a tenant may have the right to repair and deduct the money from their rent.
+In the case that landlords don't adequately respond to a tentant's request for repairs, a tenant may have the right to make repairs and deduct the money from the monthly rent they pay.

-• Be notified whenever the landlord is seeking to make changes to the terms of the lease or rental agreement.
+• Be notified whenever the landlord is seeking to make changes to the terms of the lease agreement.

 • Live in peace and quiet away from any unreasonable disruptions of their rental properties.